Hong Kong University of Science and Technology Students' Union

+In the aftermath of the enactment of Hong Kong's national security law, as of 2026 HKUSTSU is now the only functioning students' union operating out of Hong Kong's publicly-funded universities.

 History

-The idea of a students' union representing all HKUST students was conceived as soon as the first ever cohort of HKUST students started school in 1991.
+The idea of a students' union representing all HKUST students was conceived as soon as the first ever cohort of HKUST students started school in October 1991.
 The Hong Kong University of Science and Technology Students' Union was officially established on 27 November 1992, after a lengthy preparation process that involved two attempts of referendums.

-Through a referendum staged in 2013, the union decided to affiliate itself to the Hong Kong Federation of Students, being the last university students' union to do so.
+Through a referendum staged in 2013, the union decided to affiliate itself to the Hong Kong Federation of Students, becoming the last university students' union to do so.
 The union remains one of the four member organisations of the federation, with no disaffiliation referendum being requisitioned during the 2015 disaffiliation movement in other universities.

+Unlike most university students' unions in Hong Kong, which have either lost institutional support or been forced to disband amid the post-2019 political climate, HKUSTSU remains recognised by the university as a bridge between the student body and the administration, and continues to serve as the umbrella organization for most student societies on campus.
+Nevertheless, the university has curtailed some of the support previously provided to the union, including the long-standing arrangement to collect union membership subscriptions alongside tuition fees through its online payment systems.
+This has led to a decline in membership from 'several thousand' before 2019 to 800 in 2025.

 Objectives

 As delineated in the Constitution of the HKUSTSU, the union aims to: